Inertia4J/inertia4j/inertia4j.spring/README.md

 }
 ```

 This way, the response will be sent with the `encryptHistory` value set to `true`.
-Nozte that this is only applied for
+Note that this is only applied for
 the next render call, after that, Inertia will revert the flags back to their default values.

 You may want to provide a default value to the `encryptHistory` flag, and this is also supported.
 All you need to do is